 Having a plant-based diet is the best for our health but it can be hard to adopt.
 Instead, introduce small changes to improve your eating habits.
 For example:

 - Have a meat-free dinner once a week – Have Meatless Mondays with your family.
-These meals should feature beans, vegetables and grains that will not only boost your immunity, they will help you lose weight.
+These meals should feature beans, vegetables and grains.
+This will not only make you healthier, it will also help you lose weight if you’re trying to slim down, not to mention help the environment.

 - Shop smarter – Make a grocery list and stick to it.
 Don’t include foods with too much sugar or processed food.